appscode-cloud/docs/docs/platform/api/marketplace/_index.md

 # Marketplace

-The Marketplace APIs integrate ACE with the public cloud marketplaces (AWS, Azure, GCP).
+The Marketplace APIs integrate the KubeDB Platform with the public cloud marketplaces (AWS, Azure, GCP).
 They cover two distinct surfaces served by two different processes:

 - **Marketplace webhook service** — a **separate listener** rooted at `/marketplace/api/v1` (not `/api/v1`).
 It receives subscription lifecycle notifications from the cloud marketplaces, answers the standalone-organization claimable check, and serves a version endpoint.
-These routes only exist when the b3 binary runs its `marketplace` subcommand as part of a marketplace deployment.
+These routes only exist when the API Server binary runs its `marketplace` subcommand as part of a marketplace deployment.
 - **Metered-billing proxy** (`/api/v1/proxy/metered-billing/marketplaces/*`) — a
   site-admin proxy on the **main** API server that forwards metered-usage reports and readiness probes to the AWS Marketplace Metering / GCP Service Control APIs.